ozbotics/Value/README.md

 ## ValueEeprom

 The Value Libary provides the ValueEeprom class template.
 Values may be held permanently in EEPROM memory.
 This is usefull for device configuaration.

-The EEPROMex is required (see github... )
+The EEPROMEx Library is required (see https://github.com/thijse/Arduino-EEPROMEx)

 ```
 #include <EEPROMex.h>